 -

 Immediately after the check-in gates there's a security check with X-ray for your bags & metal detector for you, but it's quicker & easier than an airport.
-No need to remove belt or shoes, no nonsense with liquids (though they don't like you carrying a cup of coffee through!), just put your bags & coat through the X-ray machine, remove metal items such as keys & coins and walk through the metal detector.
+No need to remove shoes, no nonsense with liquids (though they don't like you carrying a cup of coffee through!), just put your bags & coat through the X-ray machine, remove metal items such as keys & coins and walk through the metal detector.

 -